EMT vs. Rigid Conduit: When and How to Use Each Type

 Protection Against Physical Damage

 This is the most significant differentiator.
-RMC’s thick walls provide the highest level of protection against impact, crushing, and puncture, as specified in NEC Article 344.
-It is the go-to solution for raceways run along walls in high-traffic areas, underground (when properly protected), or anywhere mechanical damage is likely.
-EMT, while offering good protection, is not permitted where it is subject to severe physical damage.
-In situations requiring more protection than EMT but less than RMC, Intermediate Metal Conduit (IMC) often serves as a cost-effective middle ground.
+RMC’s thick walls provide a very high level of protection against impact, crushing, and puncture, as specified in NEC Article 344.
+It is the go-to solution for raceways run where mechanical damage is likely.
+EMT offers good protection for most interior applications but is not intended where it would be subject to severe physical damage; in such cases IMC or RMC is commonly used as a step up in protection.

 Corrosion Protection and Application Environments